apollographql/hack-the-supergraph/space-beach/README.md

 # Space Beach - Hack the Supergraph

 Welcome to the beach!
 Beaches in space are a little different than beaches we think of on Earth.
 It's always fun playing games at the beach, but in space, we need to know how risky some of the activities are.

 We have all the time in the cosmos, but we want to start planning activities and where we should go based on what we can do.
 The beach activity information is needed right away, but the location coordinates can be deferred.

 Since we created `Location` as an entity at the start of our journey, we can use `@defer` to ensure our graph router returns the activity information as soon as it has it.

 Let's `@defer` the location information:

 ## I don't want to write code...

-You find a signal coming from https://space-beach-production.up.railway.app/ that contians the beach information to add into your Supergraph.
+You find a signal coming from [https://space-beach-production.up.railway.app/](https://space-beach-production.up.railway.app/) that contains the beach information to add into your Supergraph.
 There is nothing special about the beach subgraph and it actually doesn't support `@defer` itself, but the Supergraph does!

 We can add this into our Supergraph by publishing it using [rover].

 First, you'll need to [Configure rover] for your Supergraph.
 Once rover is configured, we can use the `rover subgraph publish` command